bfrg/gpg-guide/README.md

 private key in use.
 In this case, we need to select the active key with the option `--local-user <key-id>`.
 Otherwise the default key is used.

-To decrypt a file that has been encrypted with our own public key, run:
+Decrypt a file that has been encrypted with our own public key:
 ```bash
 $ gpg --output somefile.txt --decrypt somefile.txt.gpg
 ```